r0zetta/MARL/README.md

 This scenario different from the others in that each team is of fixed size, and each team member always spawns at a precise location, and the map is not randomly generated.
 Each team consists of three different types of agent:
 - melee units that can attack adjacent units by "pushing" into them
-- ranged units that gain a "fire" ability which randomly targets an enemy within range
+- ranged units that gain a "fire" ability which randomly targets an enemy within range and does damage
-- healer units that gain a "heal" ability which will heal a damaged friendly unit in range.
-Healers have no attack ability.
+- healer units that gain a "heal" ability which will heal a damaged friendly unit in range

-Melee units do more damage to ranged and healers and take less damage from attacks.
+All units can attack adjacent enemies by pushing into them, but melee units deal a lot more damage by doing this.
+Melee units deal more damage to ranged and healers and take less damage from all attacks.

 Each team also has a number of stationary lieutenants and a commander.
 Attacking a lieutenant will cause the agent to take damage.
 The agents should learn to only do this if a healer is nearby.
 Attacking the commander will cause the attacking unit to take damage equal to the number of lieutenants still alive.
 Hence, the attacking team must kill all lieutenants before attacking the commander to avoid their units being one-shot.